dragonworx/jest-image-gaussian-snapshot/README.md

   And now that I know that I broke the card art I can fix it!

-  Thanks `jest-image-snapshot`, that broken header would not have looked good in production!
+  Thanks `jest-image-gaussian-snapshot`, that broken header would not have looked good in production!

   ## Contributing
   We welcome Your interest in the American Express Open Source Community on Github.